mashalsattar/Trans-Based-Tracking/README.md

 Save the annotations in the Pascal VOC format.

+# Annotation Formats
+LabelImg supports multiple annotation formats, but Pascal VOC is widely used for object detection tasks.

 # Disclaimer

 The pre-trained DETR model used in this project might not detect all objects perfectly.
 Its performance depends on the training data and specific object types.